-auditor, were present.
-Minutes and information about the 2016 Annual General Meeting, in both Swedish and English versions, well as the CEO's address to the Meeting are published on www.ratos.se
+A majority of the Board's members, including the Chairman of the Board, as well as Ratos's CEO, were present at the extraordinary general meeting.
+Minutes and information about the extraordinary general meeting, in both Swedish and English versions, are published on www.ratos.se.

-Decisions at the 2016 Annual General Meeting included the following:
+Decisions at the 2017 Annual General Meeting included the following:

-- dividend of SEK 3.25 per Class A and B share, a total of SEK 1,037m.
-Dividend of Class C preference shares issued on 19 June 2013 of SEK 25/share per quarter, although a maximum of SEK 100/year, a total of SEK 74m - fees of SEK 1,450,000 to the Chairman of the Board and SEK 485,000 to each member of the Board as well as fees to auditors - re-election of Annette Sadolin, Charlotte Strömberg, Jan Söderberg, Karsten Slotte and Per-Olof Söderberg and election of Ulla Litzén and Jonas Wiström as new members of the Board.
-Election of Jonas Wiström as new chairman of the board - re-election of audit firm PricewaterhouseCoopers (PwC) - principles for how the Nomination Committee should be appointed, to apply until otherwise decided by the Meeting - adoption of guidelines for remuneration to senior executives - offer to key people in Ratos on acquisition of call options in Ratos and of synthetic options relating to investments in the companies - amendments to the Articles of Association to enable a new issue of Class D preference shares - authorisation for the Board to acquire Ratos shares up to 7% of all shares - authorisation for the Board to decide on a new issue of a maximum of 35 million Class B shares to be used for acquisitions - authorisation for the Board to decide on a new issue of a maximum total of 1,250,000 Class C and/or Class D preference shares to be used for acquisitions.
+- Dividend of SEK 2 per Class A and B share, a total of SEK 638m.
+Dividend on Class C preference shares issued on 19 June 2013 of SEK 30 per share per quarter, although a maximum of SEK 120 per year, a total of SEK 85m - Fees of SEK 1,450,000 to the Chairman of the Board and SEK 485,000 to each member of the Board as well as fees to auditors - Re-election of Board members Ulla Litzén, Annette Sadolin, Charlotte Strömberg, Jan Söderberg, Karsten Slotte, Per-Olof Söderberg and Jonas Wiström.
+Re-election of Jonas Wiström as Chairman of the Board - Re-election of audit firm PricewaterhouseCoopers (PwC) - Adoption of guidelines for remuneration to senior executives - Offer to key people in Ratos on acquisition of call options in Ratos and of synthetic options relating to investments in the companies - Amendments to the Articles of Association to enable a new issue of Class C and/or D preference shares - Authorisation for the Board to acquire Ratos shares up to 7% of all shares - Authorisation for the Board to decide on a new issue of a maximum of 35 million Class B shares to be used for acquisitions - Authorisation for the Board to decide on a new issue of a maximum total of 1,250,000 Class C and/or Class D preference shares to be used for acquisitions